JoggApp/laravel-mail-viewer/README.md

     | URL where you want to view the mails
     |--------------------------------------------------------------------------
     |
-    | This is the URL where you can view all the mailables
+    | This is the URL where you can view all the
-    | registered in your application.
+    | mailables registered above.
     |
     */